Actually

 remained intact for hundreds of years (except the

-those cities including New York.
+those cities, even more new than New York.
 Before the late

 village still exists in the Plaka and Anafiotika